RomulusMirauta/LOL_ItemFinder/README.md

 ## IV.
 AI info

-- The code was written with the help of Copilot *(Chat, Edit & Agent)*, along with these LLMs:
+- The code was written with the help of Copilot Pro *(Chat, Edit & Agent)*, along with these LLMs:
   - GPT-4o
   - GPT-4.1
   - GPT-5 (Preview)